Remote Control

 Tailscale is the private VPN/tailnet layer for remote web access.
 Discord is a separate optional bot integration; it does not depend on Tailscale and it does not provide the Sero Remote web UI.

-Read Security / Privacy before enabling it.
+Read Security / Privacy before enabling Remote Control.

 Access paths